ndupoiron-ops/issue-ops/README.md

 The documentation is [here](https://docs.github.com/en/actions/creating-actions/about-custom-actions)

 ## Use Case
-The objective is to build a IssueOps process to let developers create repositories from requests hosted in issues.
+The objective is to build a IssueOps process to allow developers to create repositories from requests hosted in issues.

 This allows the DevSecOps teams to keep control on repository creation and policies enforcement.

 ## Start the training